ThoughtWorks-SEA/developer-training/docs/javascript/async-await.md

 This snippet will be better understood if you have covered the chapters on express and mongoose.
 Nonetheless, even if you haven't learned those, it can still be useful to compare how the same thing is done in the 3 different flavours of handling asynchronous methods.

 Note: In this case, Book.find({}) is an asynchronous method defined by mongoose (we will learn next time for backend), and it supports all 3 callback approaches.
-If no function is passed in as a second argument in Book.find(), it will return a promise (and hence you can use .then() or async await).
+If no function is passed in as a second argument in Book.find(), it will return a promise (and hence you can use .then() or async/await).

 ```js
 router.get("/", function(req, res, next) {